-Our true self is the voice of compassion, gentleness, acceptance, love, grace, creativity, playfulness, and hope.
+If such a thing exists in any meaningful sense, I believe a true self is the voice of compassion, gentleness, acceptance, love, grace, creativity, playfulness, and hope.
 Our authenticity sits behind the fog of judgement, comparison, criticism, scarcity, self-doubt, need for control and certainty.

 The true self is like a torch that shines into that cloud.
 A light seeping through from behind the smog that blurs the truth of what sits beyond.
 The desperate demand for approval, acceptance, and affirmation.
 And the fear of being seen as we really are.